CourTeous33/docker-distributed-llm/README.md

 # Docker Distributed LLM
 This is a final project for UIUC CS598 FLA: Systems for GenAI, Spring 2025

+Note: `main` branch is setup to support an experiment with the Llama3.2 1B Q40 model with n=4 total workers and 1 CPU thread per worker.
+Additional experiments can be run on different branches with some minimal extra setup.

 # Simulated Distributed Language Model System

 We developed a containerized version of [b4rtaz's dllama repo](https://github.com/b4rtaz/distributed-llama), using Docker and Python (Flask).
 This version simulates distributed CPU inference on edge devices with a **configurable latency range**.
 Given this range, we simulate realistic edge device inference on a single device with randomized communication latency.